 What Makes AML BitCoin Theft Resistant?

-Multiple features of AML BitCoin contribute to its theft resistance, including:
+Multiple features will contribute to AML BitCoin’s theft resistance, including:

 - Compulsory multi-factor authentication